|High School:||Bishop Montgomery HS|

 |Alma Mater:||Long Beach State|

-Oklahoma is one of just three programs in NCAA history to win three national titles, doing so in 2000, 2013 and most recently in 2016.
-She's reached the Women’s College World Series 10 times during her tenure, and in the process, advanced to the postseason in each one of her 22 seasons.
+Oklahoma has won four national championships, winning in 2000, 2013, 2016 and most recently in 2017.
+OU is one of just three programs in NCAA history to win more than two national titles.
+She's reached the Women's College World Series 11 times during her tenure, and in the process, advanced to the postseason in each one of her 23 seasons.

 Is she the best coach in the history of Oklahoma softball?
 Undoubtedly.